ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

   ```
   {: pre}

 2. Regenerate the Ingress subdomain secret.
-The certificate is renewed, a new expiration date is generated, and the updates are synchronizeed across the secret in different namespaces.<p class="note">It might take up to 30 minutes for the secret regeneration to complete.</p>
+The certificate is renewed, a new expiration date is generated, and the updates are synchronized across the secret in different namespaces.
+Secret regeneration is not disruptive, and traffic continues to flow while the secret regenerates.
+Note that it might take up to 30 minutes for the secret regeneration to complete.
   ```
   ibmcloud ks nlb-dns secret regenerate -c <cluster_name_or_ID> --nlb-subdomain <ingress_subdomain>
   ```